CISI Board of Directors

 Petros Florides, Chartered FCSI, Director, Global Governance (Europe, Middle East & Asia), World Vision International

 Petros Florides has over 25 years financial services experience in areas of private banking, fund management, stockbroking, private equity, proprietary trading and microfinance.
 He is currently employed by World Vision International as Director of Global Governance for the regions of Europe, Middle East and Asia.
 Petros has published numerous articles on governance and related areas, and was the lead author of the Code for Public Sector Governance which, after five years of public consultation, was approved by the Cyprus Council of Ministers in July 2019.
 Pertos is also a Non-Executive Director of Windsor Brokers, NetU Consultants, Cyprowealth Advisory Services and Pearlscope.
 Petros is Co-Founder of the Cyprus National Advisory Council for the CISI, and has also served on its UK Board of Trustees since June 2019.
-He is also accredited in two different methods of psychometric testing, and integrates an understanding of human behaviour in his teaching of professional and bespoke executive courses in the areas of governance, risk, leadership and ethics through CISI Accredited Training Providers.
+He is also a Certified Sustainability (ESG) Practitioner and a Certified ISO27001 Internal Auditor, whilst also being accredited in two different methods of psychometric testing - that helps him integrate an understanding of human behaviour in his teaching of professional and bespoke executive courses in the areas of governance, risk, leadership and ethics through CISI Accredited Training Providers.
 Petros is also a regular speaker and panelist at public events on the same subjects.

 Clair Mills, Chief Operating Officer, Prudential Regulation Authority